Loves looking at the bigger picture as to why some of us thrive on challenges and others fall before they get started.

 Maybe you just have to wait a week, a month, or a year until you’re in the right mindset to start something you know you can finish.

 If you don't like something, change it.
 If you can't change it, change your attitude."

 Stages of Changing Your Habits

-If you are having difficulty changing your habits to achieve a goal, then don't feel defeated.
+If you are having difficulty changing your habits to achieve a goal, don't feel defeated.
 Research done by Royal College of Nursing in the United Kingdom shows that you have to be in the right mindset to initiate a change.
-So while this week you might not be interested in exercising, quitting cigarettes, getting healthy or saving money, by the middle of next week, you could be.
+So while this week you might not be interested in exercising, quitting cigarettes, getting healthy, or saving money, by the middle of next week, you could be.